Shrestha11/Assessment/README.md

       Install SQL express
       Install Visual Studio Community or any 2019
       Make sure .NET 4.7.1 is installed
-      Run SQL query to create databas and tables
+      Run SQL query to create database and tables
-      Run stored procedure "GetTitleInformationByName"

-Download the code from below link.
+Download the zip and sql files from below link.
+WM_TitleInformationSytem.zip
+Packages.zip
+GetTitleInformationByName.sql

+First, extract all zipped files.
+Copy packages folder into the WM_TitleInformationSystem folder Run Manage Nuget Package Manger to install Microsoft.CodeDom.Providers.DotNetCompilerPlatform.2.0.1, which is not inside this package folder due to its huge size.

-Open the solution file WM_TitleInformationSystem.sln in Visual studio Community 2019.
+Now, open the solution file WM_TitleInformationSystem.sln in Visual studio Community 2019.
 Once the solution is open, right click on solution and build.
 Then run web project WM_InformationSystem.
 It should open a application in browser with a welcome note and search box.

+All AngularJS codes are inside Scripts\app folder.
+Bootstrap and css classes are inside Content folder.